 The summer short series is a of collection short courses ranging from fundamentals to advanced topics in optical science and engineering.
 The courses are for employed or displaced workers looking to enter or advance their careers in optics, photonics, or imaging industries.

-In 2017, the Institute of Optics held its 56th annual summer school short-course series, offering a mix of one-week courses and two-and-a-half-day courses.
+In 2018, the Institute of Optics will hold its 57th annual summer school short-course series, offering a mix of one-week courses and two-and-a-half-day courses.

 Fundamental Concepts (with labs) covering lenses, aberrations, principles of diffraction, optical systems, polarization, birefringence and crystal optics, and radiometry and detection.

 Applied Concepts colorimetry and vision, wave guide photonics, and more.

 Integrated Photonics Circuits This course is targeted for students, researchers, and engineers in industry, who want to learn the fundamental aspects of integrated photonics circuits.

 Opto-Mechanical Analysis (with labs) covering opto-mechanical analysis methods used to design high performance optical systems.
 Finite element modeling techniques for analyzing light-weight mirrors, mounts, and lens systems will be discussed.
 Other topics include fitting surface distortions with Zernike polynomials and the analysis of line-of-sight jitter in vibration environments.
 The integration of thermal and structural responses into optical design software is presented.

 Opto-Mechanical Analysis Lab taught in a computer lab to illustrate the use of SigFit to solve a variety of optomechanical problems, including surface deformation, rigid body motion, active optics, line-of-sight calculations, thermo-optic and stress-optic analysis, optomechanical tolerance analysis, offset aperture analysis, and analysis of diffractive optics.